-The school's special educational needs co-ordinator will evaluate a pupil who exhibits challenging behaviour to determine whether they have any underlying needs that are not currently being met.
+The school special educational needs co-ordinator will evaluate a pupil who exhibits challenging behaviour to determine whether they have any underlying needs that are not currently being met.
 Where necessary, support and advice will also be sought from specialist teachers, an educational psychologist, medical practitioners and/or others, to identify or support specific needs.

 When acute needs are identified in a pupil, we will liaise with external agencies and plan support programmes for that child.
-We will work with parents and carers to create the plan and review it on a regular basis.
+We will work with parents and careers to create the plan and review it on a regular basis.

-During the Coronavirus pandemic, pupil support may be limited by the availability of pupil support services, remote meetings not face to face and a need to keep some consistently misbehaving children at home to avoid risk to others.
+During the coronavirus pandemic, pupil support may be limited by the availability of pupil support services.
+There may be a need to hold remote meetings not face to face or keep some consistently misbehaving children at home to avoid risk to others.